markstringer-dti/markstringer-dti.github.io/dti.md

 Encouraging public declarations like this are of calculated to avoid any kind of dissent, or discussion.
 And they're always a sign of desperation.

 So, this pulls us back to the Taiichi Ohno question - what business are you in?
 Yes, you're in the business of keeping the channels of communication open.
+You're in the business of providing opportunities for second circle conversations.
 But how exactly do you do that?
 The Agile meetings are part of that.
 And this is also the reason that the success of a project is directly related to the quality of the relationship that the product owner has with the client.
 Running the Agile meetings, counting things and showing progress are part of this.

-Another good strategy is a dedicated risks and issues meeting.
+Another good tactic is a dedicated risks and issues meeting.

-This is a strategy that's worked very well for me recently.
+This is a tactic that's worked very well for me recently.
 We were working on a project in a big organisation.
 The product owner told me that we needed to submit a risks and issues log to a programme-level governance function.
 I was sceptical.
 I hadn't had a lot of luck with risks and issues logs.
 It occurs to me now, that as a project manager I should in general be a lot less sceptical about suggestions for anything that changes what people see - because what you see is all there is.

 But the product owner came back with a suggestion - from one of the big names in Agile - Mike Cohn.
 The suggestion was for a Kanban-style board showing all the risks but then, providing each risk with a score.
 How did we calculate the risk score?
 Very roughly.
 The score was the cost of fixing a risk if it became a genuine issue.
 This was in terms of days for the whole team.
 So, for example the risk was "We can't find a rich text editor plug-in that meets our needs" the cost of that might be three months of work for the whole team - 60 days.
 And the likelihood of this might be low - 20 percent.
 Then the total score for that risk would be 20 times 60 - 1200.
 Scoring things with this slightly fantastical score meant that we could do several important things.